Blossom-tech/kry-services-backend/README.md

 This will start the web app/backend on the http://localhost:8080/

-Note: It will use a remote clearDB Mysql database from Heroku and create an empty table called 'service' there.
+Note: It will use a remote clearDB Mysql database instance from Heroku and create an empty table called 'service' there.

 You can check by visiting http://localhost:8080/service/getAll that a empty table has been created.